-- Training of staff/volunteers/student placements on the use of PPE and IPAC protocols. - Must permit an organization completing an IPAC assessment and report to share the report with any of the following: public health units, local public hospitals, LHINS, the MLTC. - This policy will be given with orientation to all new employees and reviewed annually via Surge Learning for all staff.

-This policy will be reviewed by Resident Council, Family Council and Public Health as required.
+- Training of staff/volunteers/student placements on the use of PPE and IPAC protocols. - This policy will be given with orientation to all new employees and reviewed annually via Surge Learning for all staff. - This policy will be reviewed by Resident Council, Family Council and Public Health as required.